-See the SBC website for further details and information. https://localoffer.swindon.gov.uk/earlyhelpassessmentrecord
+https://localoffer.swindon.gov.uk/earlyhelpassessmentrecord

-Making A Referral To Children's Social Care
+Making A Referral To Children's Social Care/Adult's Social Care

 See also pages 17-18 KCSIE Sept 22

 School safeguarding teams should refer to the local authority threshold guidance when making a decision to refer to social care.
 There are a number of additional 'frameworks' which can also be considered at this stage e.g. The Brook Tool, Neglect Framework, Graded Care Profile